royaltm/redis-em-mutex/README.md

 * The new "script" handler takes advantage of fast atomic server side operations written in LUA.
   Therefore the "script" handler is compatible only with redis-server 2.6.x and later.

-__IMPORTANT__: The pure and script implementations are not compatible.
-The value they store in semaphore keys are different.
+__IMPORTANT__: The "pure" and "script" implementations are not compatible.
+The values that each handler stores in semaphore keys have different meaning to them.
 You can not operate on the same set of keys using both handlers from e.g. different applications or application versions.
 See UPGRADING for more info on this.